 The current economic climate, and specifically the beleaguered RBS, has demanded we slow down.
 From 2011 the focus has been on paying down the mortgage, and clearing our dependence on the bank, cutting costs to trade more sensibly.
 We are growing repeat accommodation business through longer stay deals (Sunday to Thursday) alongside the weekend wedding business.
 Our discounted B&B deals are popular and good value while weekend dates are at a premium, on account of wedding bookings, so a higher B&B rate (£150 a night per room) is charged.

 We have some live-in staff who are always getting excellent feedback for their food and hospitality, as are our staff generally.

 Everyone working for the castle enjoys what they do and wants to see Craig y Nos succeed.
-Support of the Castle through people coming back for repeat stays, happy guests referring others to the Castle, plus the Members Club, will all help.
+Support of the Castle through people coming back for repeat stays, happy guests referring others to the Castle, will all help.

 Kindly note that the Castle is “A Work In Progress” and if you want to find fault with it, there is plenty to discover.
 We are continually doing renovation works and this is likely to be a permanent feature of castle life.
 Though we are aware of loads and loads of things that really should urgently be done, economic factors are a continual constraint on our desire to do more.